 The District partners with the US Department of Agriculture’s Natural Resources Conservation Service (NRCS), the Michigan Department of Agriculture and Rural Development (MDARD) and other agencies and organizations.
 Historically, the District focused on soil erosion on farms.
-With time, that scope has broadened.
+With time, our scope has broadened.
 Today, the District provides technical assistance, information, and education to assist people in the District to properly manage their natural resources.
-Agricultural producers remain the primary focus, but services are also provided to owners of smaller rural properties, suburban and urban properties, as well as local governments.
+Agricultural producers remain our primary focus, but services are also provided to owners of smaller rural properties, suburban and urban properties, as well as local governments.

-- The Clinton Conservation District has four major programs.
+- The Clinton Conservation District’s primary programs:

-- The Michigan Agriculture Environmental Assurance Program (MAEAP)
+- Michigan Agriculture Environmental Assurance Program (MAEAP)